19 Best Colorants For Epoxy Resin

 best colorants for resin golden fluid

-Available in pretty much every color, including both traditional hues and unique specialty shades, Golden Fluid Acrylics give artists the opportunity to have a wide spectrum of effects in their work.
+Available in pretty much every color, including both traditional hues and unique specialty shades, Golden Fluid Acrylics give artists tons of colors to work with.
+In the photo below, I used the Phalo green (blue shade) for the water part in my resin table.
+I used the tiniest little bit.

 These paints have a smooth consistency and intense pigmentation so you only need a little bit.
 That’s good because it helps so that the resin doesn’t seize up, which is never fun!